lucadegasperi/oauth2-server-laravel/docs/authorization-server/choosing-grant.md

 # Choosing a Grant

-OAuth 2.0 by it’s nature is a very flexible standard and can be adapted to work in many different scenarios.
+OAuth 2.0 by its nature is a very flexible standard and can be adapted to work in many different scenarios.
 The [core specification](http://tools.ietf.org/html/rfc6749) describes four authorization grants:

 * Authorization code grant
 * Implicit grant